joelparkerhenderson/wordbooks/performance_indicator.md

 * Investigate variances.
 * Adjust processes and/or resources to achieve short-term goals.

-KPIs use SMART criteria, which means the measure has:
+KPIs use SMART criteria, which means the measure is:

 * Specific
 * Measurable
 * Achievable
 * Relevant
-* Time-scoped
+* Timely

 KPIs are linked to target values, so that the value of the measure can be assessed as meeting expectations or not.